 “Always ask questions – do not become complacent, remain curious,” – these are mantra’s that Claude has followed throughout his career and has certainly applied to the development of his vineyard.
 He came to enjoy wine later in life (born in Switzerland, he was raised in Dijon, France).
 With a long career running a textile finishing company (stonewashed jeans) that was known for its innovation – Claude carried that innovation over to developing his vineyards and winery.

 Several notable ideas were developed and implemented in his own vineyard.
-During very high heat spikes in the summer it is critical that the grapes do not reach certain temperatures as essentially they will begin “cooking”.
-Blankiet developed a misting system used during such heat spikes and this system can be controlled on a block by block basis.
+During very high heat spikes in the summer, it is critical that the grapes do not reach certain temperatures as essentially, they will begin “cooking”.
+Blankiet developed a misting system used during such heat spikes and this system can be controlled on a block-by-block basis.
 Claude had seen this idea used to keep people cool in places such as Palm Springs and essentially applied the same principle to his vineyards.
-This system does require some water use but he is fortunate to be located above one of the largest aquifers in the Napa Valley.
+This system does require some water use, but Blankiet Estate is fortunate to be located above one of the largest aquifers in the Napa Valley.

 Looking for a way to protect the grapes from infrared energy during heat spikes and fruit with south or west facing exposures, they tested a wide variety of shading materials.
-After trying numerous options they found a material that worked well and each year during the later part of the summer strips of this material are rolled out and placed over the fruit zone only – depending on the individual blocks or vineyard exposure.
+After trying numerous options, they found a material that worked well and each year at select times, primarily during heat spikes or during the latter part of the summer, strips of this material are rolled out and placed over the fruit zone only – depending on the individual blocks or vineyard exposure.
 They estimate during the peak of using this shade cloth – they roll out approximately 10 miles of this material.

 The first vintage produced was in 1999.
 Each year harvest takes about 6 weeks due to all the “mini” harvests they make.
 Individual rows or parts of blocks are roped off based on when the fruit is ripe.
 Only that section is picked during each of these mini harvests.
 Every cluster is hand inspected several times – in the vineyard and when it reaches their sorting system within the winery.
 Over the years and with the use of additional technology – their sorting line has become one of the valley’s most impressive.
 Measuring some 85 feet in length – it includes two optical sorting machines.

-Sorting is based on a cluster by cluster basis and only the most phenolic ripe berries drop off the end of the sorting table and make it to fermentation.
+Sorting is based on a cluster-by-cluster basis and only the most phenolic ripe berries drop off the end of the sorting table and make it to fermentation.
 This sorting requires patience; only 3/4 of a ton is usually processed per hour.
 Both Claude and Katherine work the sorting table each time grapes are brought into the winery.
-In a challenging year up to 25% of their fruit may not be used – in optimum growing years only a small percent of the rapes are separated.
-And the grapes that don’t go into their primary wines – are in part used for a fortified wine (port-style) which has never been released.
+In a challenging year up to 25% of their fruit may not be used – in optimum growing years only a small percent of the grapes are separated.
+And the grapes that don’t go into their primary wines and are in part used for a fortified wine (port-style).

 Select Wines

-The attention to detail and micro management in the vineyards carries over into their winery operations.
+The attention to detail and micromanagement in the vineyards carries over into their winery operations.
 The winery is state of the art, clean and very functional.
 Maintaining cleanliness within the winery is a huge part of their operations.
 In addition, nothing goes to waste – even small 150 ml bottles of wine are kept for topping the barrels.
-Blankiet Estate focuses on a two flagship wines each year, both proprietary reds; their wines are neither fined nor filtered and 100% new French Oak is always used during the aging.
+Blankiet Estate focuses on two flagship wines each year, both proprietary reds; their wines are neither fined nor filtered and a majority of new French oak is always used during the aging.
+Amphora vessels are used to age pressed wine, manufactured in Italy they are called the ‘drunk turtles’.

 The 2007 Blankiet Estate Proprietary Red Wine Paradise Hills Vineyard (60% Cabernet Sauvignon, 40% Merlot) is an elegant wine with more red than dark fruit showing on the palate.
 The bouquet is clean with a nice floral component (lavender).
-It is a rich wine but has a beautiful balance to it.
+It is a rich wine but is beautifully balanced.
 Expansive flavors of black fruits including blackberry and black current complete the rounded mouth feel.
-A balanced structure of moderate tannins forms the very pleasing finish.
+A structure of moderate tannins anchors the very pleasing finish.

-The Blankiet Estate 2009 vintage features a “Right Bank” styled predominantly Merlot called Rive Droite as well as a proprietary red, Medoc styled wine (mostly Cabernet Sauvignon with some Merlot).
-We tried a barrel sample of both wines – for young wines they are already well-integrated.
-And it should be strongly noted their Merlot produces some of the finest wines of this variety, coming from the Napa Valley.
+The 2009 Blankiet Estate features a “Right Bank” styled predominantly Merlot called Rive Droite as well as a proprietary red, Medoc styled wine (mostly Cabernet Sauvignon with some Merlot).
+During an early visit to the property, we tried a barrel sample of both wines – for young wines they were already well-integrated.
+It should be strongly noted their Merlot produces some of the finest wines of this variety, coming from Napa Valley, over the years, validated by consumers and critics alike.

-An accompanying wine called the Prince of Hearts features two wines – a Bordeaux style blend and a very limited production, highly coveted Rosé generally made from Merlot and Cabernet Franc.
-This wine features a cherub on the label.
-Claude and Katherine own the original unframed painting – painted by an Austrian artist in 1906.
+An accompanying label called the Prince of Hearts features several wines: a Bordeaux style blend, a very limited production, highly coveted rosé generally made from Merlot and Cabernet Franc and a Port-style wine.
+All of these wines feature a cherub on the label.
+Claude and Katherine own the original unframed work of art – painted by an Austrian artist in 1906.

-Blankiet Estate also makes tiny quantities of a rosé, available at the winery or through their mailing list only; this is an atypical Napa Valley rosé.
-One of our favorite rosé’s in the valley is made by Notre Vin and it is no surprise that Notre Vin’s winemaker was also Blankiet’s winemaker (Denis Malbec, tragically passed away in 2016 in a late-night car accident in Yountville – his contributions to the valley will be sorely missed).
+This rosé is only available at the winery or through their mailing list; this is an atypical and very thoughtfully made Napa Valley rosé.
+Each year it is fermented in 100% new French oak barrels and then aged for 12 months prior to bottling.
+One of our favorite rosés in the valley was made by Notre Vin and it is no surprise that Notre Vin’s winemaker was also Blankiet’s winemaker Denis Malbec.
+Tragically he passed away in 2016 in a late-night car accident in Yountville – his contributions to the valley will be sorely missed.
 Fourth generation Napa Valley winemaker, Graeme MacDonald is Blankiet’s current winemaker.

 Blankiet’s 2009 Prince of Hearts Rosé is made from Merlot by saignée (bleeding juice from the tanks).
 This wine is aged entirely in new French oak.
 The oak is there but it’s not overwhelming as one might expect.
 The wine is dark salmon in the glass with a very slight amount of residual sugar left which is barely perceptible.
 This bouquet is clean and floral with notes of raspberry; for a rosé it is has plenty of weight and depth of flavor.